 The scale factor of two similar triangles (or any geometric shape, for that matter) is the ratio between two corresponding sides.
-This same scale factor also applies to the ratio of the two triangles’ perimeter, as we will show.

 Two triangles, ΔABC and ΔADE are similar, ΔABC∼ ΔADE.
 The scale factor, AB/AD is 6/5.
 Find the ratio of the perimeters of the two triangles.

 We will use the definition of the scale factor to define one set of sides in terms of the other set of sides, Then, apply the definition of perimeter. and write out the perimeter of both triangles in using one set of sides.